Chasky-H/page-builder/docs/readme.md

 ## Deployment

 <!-- [Specify any manual or non-manual deployment specific to this addon] -->
-- After a Pull Request is merged into a release branch, a version will be published and pages tests will run.
+- After a Pull Request is merged into a release branch, a version will be published and Page Builder tests will run.
 If the tests pass the version will be marked as available.

 ---